 Thomas Udesen: My experience is that most people understand the challenge when you take the time to explain.
 Our primary role is therefore to actually understand the topic ourselves, and build the necessary vocabulary to explain what’s in the scope of Sustainability and Responsible Supply Chains.
 Being able to explain the environmental, social but also the economical dimensions is certainly critical if you are to bring colleagues along.
 I think it is also important to recognize that change will not be immediate and that corrective actions need to be implemented gradually – but with urgency.

 Can you provide examples of specific metrics/KPIs that a CPO should track internally if they're really serious about embedding sustainability in their organisations?

 Thomas Udesen: I think a mix of activity and impact (or leading and lagging) metrics are necessary.
 Some practical metrics are the coverage of spend/suppliers who have “green” scores after assessments/audits.
 This will highlight the areas that need focus and this allows you to track how quickly you are able to close such gaps.
 Many assessment methodologies also allow you to capture the relative performance of your supply base (like EcoVadis).
 This allows you to monitor the average performance and also the progress you are driving (or not).
 With more companies signing up for the Science Based Target Initiative monitoring your Co2 emissions for Scope 1, 2 and 3 will also be necessary.
 You can naturally add lots of metrics around other important areas like recycled content, water usage, land-fill avoidance, human right audits etc. Some of these are more industry/company specifics though.

-For additional information on sustainability metrics, please download our white paper here or visit www.ecovadis.com.
-All practitioners are invited to join the Sustainable Procurement Pledge here.
+Download our white paper on sustainability metrics for additional information or visit www.ecovadis.com.
+All practitioners are invited to join the Sustainable Procurement Pledge.